 Baby eczema is a common skin condition that may have many causes and no known cure.
 This can be troublesome for babies.
 But it seems breast milk is good for baby eczema treatment.
 Find out more!

+Did you know that about 20% of infants are affected by eczema?
 Eczema causes a hypersensitive reaction that may occur in any part of the body as soon as it comes in contact with the allergen.
-About 20 per cent of infants are affected by eczema.

-Cindy Gellner, MD and paediatrician at the University of Utah Community Clinics, states that “Breastfed infants will get some of the mother’s immune system, so it actually helps boost their immunity.”
+Cindy Gellner, MD and pediatrician at the University of Utah Community Clinics, states that "Breastfed infants will get some of the mother's immune system, so it actually helps boost their immunity."